staadecker/utoc-membership-system/components/membership-form-backend/README.md

 c) write the member's information to a Google Spreadsheet.

+d) add the member to the Google Group (if not already added)

+e) send the member an email

 The script is run within the [Google Cloud Function](https://cloud.google.com/functions/docs/concepts/overview) service.

 ## Development